lewiskimaru/seamore/README.md

 ### Live demo

-You can find a running system to test at...
+You can find a running system to test at our [Website](https://www.seamore.earth/Solutions.html)

-See our [description document](./docs/DESCRIPTION.md) for log in credentials.

 ---